GeoDaCenter/geoda/BuildTools/macosx/readme.md

 5. Package GeoDa for distribution / installation.

 ****************************************************
- Building GeoDa for 64-bit OSX 10.8
+ Building GeoDa for 64-bit OSX 10.8 or later
 ****************************************************

 1. Install XCode